RayHightower/troop534/source/_posts/2015-03-09-eagles-return.markdown

 comments: true
 categories:
 ---
-{% imgcap /images/banks_collins_woods_love.jpg Scoutmaster Banks with returning Eagles. %}
+{% imgcap /images/banks_collins_woods_love.jpg Scoutmaster Banks with returning Eagles: Collins, Woods, and Love. %}

 Three relatively recent (2008-2009) Eagles paid a surprise visit to Troop 534 "Hey!" on Monday evening.
 The returning Eagles are Darnell Collins, Kendall Woods, and Stuart Love.

-Scoutmaster Banks and the entire team of adult leaders were happy to greet the returning Eagles.
+Scoutmaster Banks and the entire troop family were happy to greet the returning Eagles.
 We look forward to seeing them again.
 Perhaps in uniform!